seanreed1111/sql-recipes/recipes.md

 Our query exposes the gaps, in days, BETWEEN sales for the month of November 1999.

-PREV_SALE NEXT_SALE

 The results indicate that after an order was recorded on the first of the month, no subsequent order was recorded until the 10th.
 Then a four-day gap followed to the 14th, and so on.
 An astute sales manager might well use this data to ask what the sales team was doing on those gap days, and why no orders came in!

 How It Works
 The query starts by using the WITH clause to name a subquery with an alias in an out-of-order fashion.
 The subquery is then referenced with an alias, in this case SALESDAYS.
 The SALESDAYS subquery calculates two fields.
 First, it uses the EXTRACT function to return the numeric day value FROM the ORDER_DATE date field, and labels this data as NEXT_SALE.
-The lag OLAP function is then used to calculate the number for the day in the month (again using the EXTRACT method) of the ORDER_DATE of the preceding row in the results, which becomes the PREV_SALE result value.
+The LAG OLAP function is then used to calculate the number for the day in the month (again using the EXTRACT method) of the ORDER_DATE of the preceding row in the results, which becomes the PREV_SALE result value.
 This makes more sense when you visualize the output of just the subquery SELECT statement

-SELECT extract(day FROM order_date) next_sale, lag(extract(day FROM order_date),1,0)
+SELECT extract(day FROM order_date) next_sale, LAG(extract(day FROM order_date),1,0)
 over (ORDER BY extract(day FROM order_date)) prev_sale FROM oe.orders
 WHERE order_date BETWEEN '01-NOV-1999' and '30-NOV-1999'
 The results would look like this if executed independently.
 NEXT_SALE PREV_SALE

-Starting with the anchor value of 0 in the lag, we see the day of the month for a sale as NEXT_SALE, and the day of the previous sale as PREV_SALE.
+Starting with the anchor value of 0 in the LAG, we see the day of the month for a sale as NEXT_SALE, and the day of the previous sale as PREV_SALE.
 You can probably already visually spot the gaps, but it’s much easier to let SQL do that for you too.
 This is WHERE our outer query does its very simple arithmetic.
 The driving query over the SALESDAYS subquery SELECTs the PREV_SALE and NEXT_SALE values FROM the results, based on this predicate.